| Here is the

 strange handwriting set up in columns like a newspaper.
 The

 excerpt here is reproduced from one of these columns.
+The immediate

 impression we gain is one of extreme crowdedness.
 Crowdedness to